 There are many ways to get sober and many factors will affect which type of path you take.
 Individuals who choose luxury alcohol rehab often do so because they’re not just looking for a way out of their addiction – they’re ready for a rejuvenating, life-altering experience.
 Clients of luxury rehab centers are often professionally successful, powerful, and accustomed to a certain lifestyle – and they don’t want to compromise comfort during their recovery.

 Luxury rehab centers boast features that less upscale rehab centers cannot.
 In fact, many of these elegant facilities could easily be mistaken for expensive hotels.
-Amenities can include plush bedding, beautiful décor, private rooms, saunas, fully-equipped gyms and swimming pools.
-The staff will be well accustomed to working amongst the affluent, and can include yoga instructors, personal trainers, acupuncturists, massage therapists and five-star chefs committed to serving you delicious, healthy meals.
+Amenities can include plush bedding, beautiful décor, private rooms, saunas, and swimming pools.
+The staff will be well accustomed to working amongst the affluent and can include yoga instructors, personal trainers, acupuncturists, massage therapists and five-star chefs committed to serving you delicious, healthy meals.

 While the aforementioned perks certainly serve to better the experience of clients, it’s the quality of care that really sets luxury rehab apart – and this especially comes through with individualized treatment plans.
-When you arrive at luxury rehab, you’ll meet with a trained professional who will get to know you and evaluate your individual needs.
+When you arrive at a luxury rehab, you’ll meet with a trained professional who will get to know you and evaluate your individual needs.
 It’s worth mentioning that although it’s gained popularity in recent years, individualized treatment hasn’t always been common in rehab.
 In fact, it got its start in Malibu and was even coined the “Malibu Model.”
 This approach evaluates each person’s personality, history, physical and mental health, current and past substance abuse and overall goals in order to create a specific, targeted treatment plan.
 According to an interview with Dr. Mark Willenbring, formerly of the National Institute for Alcohol Abuse, “People with a chronic form of addiction need multimodal treatment that is individualized and offered continuously or intermittently for as long as they need it.”
 Having a detailed treatment plan that’s based around the specifics of your addiction gives you a far better chance of overcoming it.

 Not all treatment centers offer clients one personal therapist who will work with them throughout the entire rehab process, but if you’ve chosen a facility that does you’ll find it very beneficial.
 Luxury rehab facilities often take on fewer clients for a lower client/therapist ratio, and therefore the care you’ll receive will be more personalized.
 (For example, we keep our ratio at or under one therapist for every five clients.)
 Highly trained, fully licensed psychotherapists will see you through every step of the process, and you can feel confident in the fact that you’re never alone.